WILDFIRE BATTLE CONTINUES IN SOUTH MIAMI-DADE; ONLY 30% OF THE BLAZE IS CONTAINED

 On U.S. 1, vehicles were stacked northbound as far back as MM 99.

+The fires began last week as dry and wind conditions worsened the situation.
 The cause of the blaze was not immediately known, although the National Weather Service issued fire warnings earlier in the week for most of Miami-Dade, with little to no rain failing in recent weeks and lower humidity levels.
 The warning wasn’t active at the time of the blaze, although conditions appeared ripe for increased risk of brush fires.

 The National Weather Service in Miami said Wednesday that relative humidity values will be dropping as low as 30% with gusty southwesterly winds.
 With most of South Florida under drought conditions, the weather service said this will lead to critical fire concerns Thursday afternoon.